jackytank/JAVA4-PHIMHUB/README.md

 ## YOUTUBE-LIKE WEB APPLICATION
 ###### This web app was built using Sevlet/JSP, Hibernate

+* Simple youtube-like video-sharing website developed using Bulma, Servlet/JSP, SQLServer.
+Users can watch videos, like videos, log in, and signup.
+Admin has a dedicated dashboard web app to monitor users and videos.

 - Tools used to build
   - Oracle JDK 11.0.13
   - Hibernate 5.6.5